Understanding the Different Nursing Assessment Types

 Neurological systems:

-Nursing professionals should be aware of different vital signs like GCS vital signs, cranial nerve function-based data, motor skill growth and development, reflex nerve, and neurological data.
-This data will be helpful for nursing professionals to observe or detect different activities such as irregular or ataxic breathing, and trauma if any.
+Nursing professionals should be aware of vital signs like GCS, cranial nerve function-based data, motor skill growth and development, reflex nerve, and neurological data.
+This data will be helpful for nursing professionals to observe or detect different activities, such as irregular or ataxic breathing and trauma, if any.

 In neurological systems, it is important to detect the situation of motor skills and their continuous coordination.